xmlns="http://www.w3.org/1999/xhtml" lang="en-GB" prefix="og: http://ogp.me/ns#">

 Ever since initially being infected with the innovation bug Bettina has shared her passion for innovation throughout the world in a variety of ways:

-In addition to the MBA and PhD from London Business School Bettina has a degree in architecture and town planning from Kiel University in Germany.
+Before her MBA and PhD from London Business School Bettina received a degree in architecture and town planning from Kiel University in Germany.

 In addition to numerous articles in both practitioner and academic journals she has published three books and 4 research reports on her favourite topic.